Meet the U25s

 GM

 Alice started shooting at the University of Cambridge where she soon found form in the Varsity matches against Oxford, helping her team to a steady stream of victories.
-Following steady improvement year after year and not a little frustration at narrowly missing out on top-scoring some of the team matches she was selected for, including being 3 Vs short of top scoring for England in her first National, Alice won HM The Queen’s Prize in 2022, becoming only the third ever woman to do so.
+Following steady improvement year after year and not a little frustration at narrowly missing out on top-scoring some of the team matches she was selected for, including being 3 vee-bulls short of top scoring for England in her first National, Alice won the H.M.
+Queen’s Prize in 2022, becoming only the third ever woman to do so.

 Away from Bisley, Alice has just graduated as a veterinary surgeon, and enjoys horse riding when she finds the time.
-She is looking forward to her first tour and experiencing shooting a target rifle at a range other than those at Bisley.
-Rumour has it she’s also the team doctor, owing to certain members having more confidence in her skills than the human doctor on the team…
+She is looking forward to her first tour and experiencing shooting a target rifle at a range other than Bisley.
+Rumour has it she’s also the team doctor so, in combination with the human doctor on the team, she trust all medical risks will be covered.

 Jemima Hince

 Jemima began shooting in 2016 at Wellington College, under the tuition of Nigel Ball.
-Her love of touring started in 2017 with the UK Cadets touring Jersey and then in 2018 she visited South Africa and Canada with GB U19s and Athelings.
-She has now toured Canada 3 times, returning in 2019 with England and in 2022 with GB, as well as visiting Scotland, Jersey and Phoenix as an individual.
-In March 2023, Jemima travelled with the GB U25 team to South Africa, where they won both international matches.
-She looks forward to returning for the World Championships and hopefully securing more victories.
+Her love of touring started in 2017 with the UK Cadets tour to Jersey.
+In 2018 she visited South Africa and Canada with the GB U19s and Athelings and has now toured Canada three times, returning in 2019 with England and in 2022 with GB.
+As an individual, she has competed in Scotland, Jersey and Phoenix.
+In March 2023, Jemima travelled with the GB U25s to South Africa, where they won both international matches.
+She looks forward to returning in 2024 for the World Championships and hopefully securing more victories.

 When not shooting, Jemima enjoys coaching cadets and in the rare occurrence she is away from the ranges, she is completing her final year of a Chemistry degree at Surrey University.
 When time permits, she can also be found sailing, skiing or walking her Labrador.